hassan-qasemi/contract_foundry_docs/src/platform_services.md

 ---

-## 8. Subscription Tiers

-To access different levels of services, Contract Foundry offers multiple subscription plans:

-### Plan Levels:

-* **Basic**: Starter features for personal use
-* **Creator**: Designed for freelancers and digital creators
-* **Agency**: Includes multi-identity support and collaboration tools
-* **Enterprise**: Custom integrations and strategic consultation

-### Features by Tier:

-* Smart contract deployment limits
-* Credential issuance quotas
-* Identity registry deployment limits
-* Discounts for long-term use

----

-Contract Foundry's platform services are built to be modular, privacy-focused, and legally compliant—offering end-to-end decentralized operations for businesses, creators, and developers alike.
+Contract Foundry's platform services are built to be modular, privacy-focused, and legally compliant—offering end-to-end decentralized operations for businesses, creators, and individuals  alike.